 Postman runs the specified request after completing the current request.

-If you pass the name of the current request to the setNextRequest
+If you pass the name or ID of the current request to the setNextRequest

-function, Postman will run the current request repeatedly.
+function, Postman will run the current request again after it's completed.

-Important: To prevent the request from looping indefinitely, wrap
+Important: To prevent the request from looping indefinitely, add extra logic to the

 setNextRequest

-in extra logic.
+function.
 For example, you can set the request to exit the loop after a certain number of iterations or when another condition is met.
 Otherwise, to end the loop, you can force close the Collection Runner.
+For example, use the following post-response script in a request in a collection.
+When the collection is run, it runs the request three times, then exits.

 To stop a workflow, add the following code on the Scripts > Post-response tab of a request: